 You are currently viewing slice() from dplyr in R – Examples

-dplyr is an R package that provides a grammar of data manipulation and provides a most used set of verbs that helps data science analysts to solve the most common data manipulation.
-In order to use this, you have to install it first using install.packages('dplyr') and load it using library(dplyr).
+dplyr is an R package that offers a grammar for data manipulation and includes a set of commonly used verbs to assist data science analysts in performing typical data manipulation tasks.
+To use dplyr, install it install.packages('dplyr') and load it with library(dplyr).
 In this article, you will learn the syntax of the slice() function, its arguments, and its usage with examples.

 Slice VerbsDescription